-This year's report once again summarizes major global trends, especially in the online and mobile marketplaces, that impede the ability of lawful copyright-based services to compete.
-The report also identifies key overseas markets where trade barriers such as inadequate copyright enforcement and other market access restrictions must be addressed.
+This year's report takes up key priorities of the U.S. creative industries, especially in the online and mobile marketplaces, including by calling on our trading partners to eliminate barriers that impede the ability of lawful copyright-based services to compete.
+In particular, IIPA welcomes the report highlighting the need for U.S. trading partners to ensure adequate enforcement to effectively deter copyright infringement.
+The report also identifies key overseas markets where trade barriers including inadequate copyright enforcement and other market access restrictions must be addressed.
 Progress in these markets will not only contribute to positive results for U.S. creators, but will also help our trading partners to develop and nurture their own local cultural and creative output.
-Finally, this year's report stresses the need for full implementation of the copyright standards in the Trans-Pacific Partnership (TPP) Agreement.

 As the digital marketplace grows, so do the opportunities - but also the challenges - for the American creative community.
-These challenges are found not only in major emerging markets, such as China, Russia, and Brazil, but also elsewhere, such as in Switzerland, which appears on the Special 301 Watch List for the first time.
+These challenges are found not only in major emerging markets, such as China, Russia, and Brazil, but also elsewhere, such as in Switzerland, which remains on the Special 301 Watch List this year.
 The U.S. copyright industries look forward to working with USTR and with agencies across the U.S. government to encourage our trading partners to make concrete progress toward stronger and more open copyright marketplaces.